The founder of Build & Imagine reacts to the Lego management team.

 About Build & Imagine

-Build & Imagine (www.buildandimagine.com) is an award-wining toy company with a line of magnetic building sets that inspire storytelling.
+Build & Imagine (www.buildandimagine.com) is an award-wining toy company with a line of magnetic dollhouses.
 Led by toy industry veteran and 2015 “Rising Star Toy Inventor of the Year” Laurie Peterson, Build & Imagine aims to shift the multibillion dollar construction toy category in a girl-friendly direction to help overcome the gender innovation gap.
-In the year and a half since launch, Build & Imagine has won more than 25 awards, has more than 200 five star reviews on Amazon, and can be purchased at Amazon, QVC, Barnes and Noble, specialty toy stores and limited Targets this fall.
-Shop now.
+In two years since launch, Build & Imagine has won more than 30 awards, has hundreds of five star reviews on Amazon, and can be purchased on amazon: amazon.com/buildandimagine